-The Young Adult (YA) fiction collection is comprised of titles selected specifically to meet the educational and recreational needs of teens.
-The fiction collection consists primarily of young adult novels, graphic novels, and genre literature covering areas such as mystery, sports, science fiction, fantasy, adventure, humor, historical fiction, and romance.
+The Young Adult (YA) fiction collection is comprised of titles selected specifically to meet the educational and recreational needs of teens (grade 6 through grade 12).
+The fiction collection consists primarily of YA novels, graphic novels, and genre literature covering areas such as fantasy, mystery, romance, science fiction, and horror.
 Special consideration is given to award-winning YA fiction.